sarvanshiriev/sarvanshiriev/README.md

 Web Develeoper with passion for learning and creating.
 ------------------------------------------------------

-* 🌍  I'm based in Perm
+* 🌍  I'm based in Perm,Russia
 * 🖥️  See my portfolio at [MyWebSite](http://sarvanshiriev.ru)
 * ✉️  You can contact me at [sarvan.shiriev@mail.ru](mailto:sarvan.shiriev@mail.ru)
 * 🧠  I'm learning JS,PHP,React